 Congregational Care or Service

-Volunteers serve coffee in the narthex after the morning worship service, as well as other special occasions.
+Volunteers serve coffee in the narthex after the morning worship service.

 Volunteers honor families by serving refreshments after funerals held in our church.

 The Coffee Bar in the narthex is the place to look for sign-up sheets, brochures from para-church organizations, and more.
 Check it out.